Mongolia

 Transfer pricing

-From 2020, comprehensive transfer pricing rules are introduced to align with requirements, developed by the Organisation for Economic Co-operation and Development (OECD).
+Transfer pricing provisions in Mongolia are governed by the Corporate Income Tax (CIT) Law and the General Tax Law (GTL).
+Starting from 2020, Mongolia introduced comprehensive transfer pricing rules designed to align with the guidelines developed by the Organisation for Economic Co-operation and Development (OECD).
 These rules apply to both domestic and cross-border transactions.

 The GTL provides an updated definition of 'related parties', which is referable in all tax relationships and broadly involves persons who can influence terms of transactions and their economic outcome between each other directly or indirectly, by involvement in assets, control, and managerial activities.
 This general definition includes also specific examples of related parties, but it is not exhaustive.